transferhp/zip_product_classification/README.md

     list_words = lemmatize_words(list_words)
     return " ".join(list_words)
 ```
+Notebook that contains all the preprocessing steps can be found [here](./notebooks/data_processing_initial_EDA.ipynb)

 ### EDA
 After cleaning all the data, I converted the dictionary into a Pandas DataFrame to assist initial exploratory data analysis.
 The cleaned data has 125344 rows and 8 columns.